Architecture

 - Workflow — event-driven loop with configurable persistence

 Ralph handles hat selection, event routing, and the execution loop.
-Each agent runs independently in its own workspace.
+Each agent runs independently in its own workspace repo — a dedicated git repository with the team repo and project forks as submodules.

 Outer loop — team repo control plane